QA-Gateway-Training/cleanersupply/README.md

   - Verify quantity value by enter value and check if refelected
   - Verify `Added to Cart` on click add to cart button
   - Verify MiniCart if the product reflected after adding
+  - Verify if the price with the quantity reflected in the volume table
+  - Verify product spec. size changing

 3- Search result page test plan
   - Verify current page title